 How long is the training at the Academy?

-You'll spend seven months training at the Police Academy as a cadet.
+You'll spend twelve months training at the Police Academy as a cadet.

 Do I get paid during the training period?

 Yes, you'll be paid as soon as you start training at the Academy.
 The current salary can be seen here.